ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2020-06-12-PBT_MARL_watered_down.md

 # Dependencies:

-This is developed & tested on Colab & the following are the only packages that I explicitly `pip install`:
+This is developed & tested in Colab.

-ray[rllib]==0.8.5
+ray[rllib] > 0.8.6 or lastest wheels for ray, won't work with ray <= 0.8.6

-tensorflow==2.2.0
+tensorflow==2.3.0

 # Disclaimer: